Beautiful view on Lares Trek - Lares Trek

 Overview

-The Lares Trek to Machu Picchu is a fantastic alternative Peru trek when the Classic Inca Trail is sold out.
-What makes the Lares Trek stand out?
-The opportunity to experience authentic Andean culture while hiking through the mountains at a high altitude with breathtaking vistas.
-You will have a unique experience while sharing incredible moments with local children and their families who have been preserving their traditions, culture, and custum for hundreds of years.
+You will have a unique experience while sharing incredible moments with local children and their families who have been preserving their traditions, culture, and customs for hundreds of years.
 There is lots of opportunity to spot children tending herds of llamas and alpacas and women in colorful dresses spinning and weaving.
-At the end of your journey, after these days spent traveling, you will finally reach the iconic Machu Picchu, the fabled lost Inca city.

-Highlights: Hot spring, Mountains & Machu Picchu
+Highlights: Hot springs, Breathtaking Andean Mountains & Machu Picchu

 Considerations: Acclimatization is required